Remote Software Update

 💡 Tip

-For automatic updates, the reboot of the device is done automatically.
-As a user you only have to validate each updates.
+For automatic updates, the device reboot is handled automatically.
+As a user, you only have to validate each update.